 Most cosigners are friends or family members that agree to back the student's loan in case they are unable to make the payments.
 The cosigner must be a creditworthy US citizen or permanent resident who has lived in the US for at least 2 years.

 I'm a non-US citizen applying for a student loan for the US, but I don't have a cosigner.
-Can I still apply?
+Can I still

-Unfortunately all of our Study Abroad Loans require non-US citizens studying in the US to have a US cosigner.
+Unfortunately most of our Study Abroad Loans require non-US citizens studying in the US to have a US cosigner.
 The cosigner must be a creditworthy US citizen or permanent resident who has lived in the US for at least 2 years.
 Non-US citizens cannot serve as cosigners on our loans.